Amy Williams (Neighbours): 2015–2020

 Gary vows to win Amy back and works several jobs to repay his debt.
 Amy and Gary's relationship improves, but Sheila's meddling constantly sets them back.
 Amy eventually tells him to set boundaries with Sheila so they can reconcile.
 Paul discovers Gary is planning to propose to Amy, and he invites Kyle back to Erinsborough to take over Amy's job at the housing site and cause trouble between his father and his ex-girlfriend.
 Although Kyle accidentally interrupts Gary's proposal, Amy still accepts.
 She insists she loves Gary, even though Kyle has separated from Georgia.
 Paul forces Amy to spend time with Kyle in the hope that her feelings for him will return.
 Gary brings Jimmy over for Amy's birthday and arranges a surprise wedding, which she quickly shuts down.
-After the failed nuptials, Kyle admits he left Georgia in the hope of reconciling with Amy.
+After the failed nuptials, Kyle admits he left Georgia to reconcile with Amy.
 She is shocked, but recommits to Gary.

 After several clashes with Paul, Amy realises that she is better off with Kyle and so breaks up with Gary.
-Their relationship appears to be going smoothly until a plumber finds a hidden video camera in a Lassiter's room she and Kyle had stayed in.
+Their relationship goes smoothly until a plumber finds a hidden video camera in a Lassiter's room she and Kyle had stayed in.
 After Scarlett Brady (Christie Whelan Browne) is arrested, she leaks the footage of Kyle and Amy to the media.
 Kyle then decides to launch a class-action suit against Lassiter's with Toadie's help.
 As a result, Kyle and Amy grow more distant as he commits to seeing the lawsuit through.
 Kyle's exhaustion leads him to inadvertently strike David with his car, leaving David seriously injured and needing a kidney transplant.
 Amy restrains Paul when he lashes out at Kyle.
 Liam informs Amy that Jimmy has been acting strangely, and she soon learns that Kyle had a go at Jimmy during a video call, causing Jimmy to go missing.
 When Jimmy arrives in Erinsborough, he confuses Amy by stealing a cake and some money from her purse.
 Amy finds Jimmy at the Backpackers and learns that he is protecting his girlfriend Maya Preston (Hannah Ogawa), who is being abused by her father.
 Amy subsequently speaks to Maya's mother and helps Maya fly home to New York for Christmas with her grandparents, assuring her she will ensure her safety after David's kidney transplant.
 Jimmy later confesses that he misses having Amy in his life, and would like her to come to New York with him.
 After a disagreement with Kyle, which culminates in their break up, Amy agrees and leaves for New York with Jimmy and Leo.
 A few months later, Amy video-calls Kyle and Sheila after learning of Gary's death.
 She apologises for not being able to attend the funeral, and Kyle asks her to commemorate Gary in New York.